 If you’re willing to accept store credit opposed to cash, there are several retailers that will offer you gift certificates in lieu of traditional payments.
 You essentially go through an appraisal process and then they will make you an offer in the form of credit toward a new phone or other items they sell.
-Online retailers such as Amazon and Apple offer trade-in programs through their websites, while many stores (i.e. RadioShack, Gamestop, Verizon, and Best Buy) offer in-store trade-ins.
-Keep in mind the amount of credit will vary depending on you iPhone’s age and condition, as well as when and where you turn it in.
+Online retailers such as Amazon and Apple offer trade-in programs through their websites, while many stores (i.e. Walmart, GameStop, Verizon, and Best Buy) offer in-store trade-ins.
+Keep in mind the amount of credit will vary depending on your iPhone’s age and condition, as well as when and where you turn it in.

 Sell it to a company

 There are also plenty of online companies willing to pay you top-dollar for your old phone should you decide to forgo the hassle associated with Craigslist and the like.
-The majority of the online services work in the same manner and require you to submit the necessary information (i.e. the carrier, memory, physical condition) before you receive any sort of quote.
-After filling the blanks, the websites will make you an offer and – should you accept – you can print out a shipping label for the service’s central address.
+The majority of online services work in the same manner and require you to submit the necessary information (i.e. the carrier, memory, physical condition) before you receive any sort of quote.
+After filling in the blanks, the websites will make you an offer and – should you accept – you can print out a shipping label for the service’s central address.
 Then just ship out the phone and you should receive the payment via check or PayPal within a week or so.
 Below are a list of some of the more painless services out there.

 You can cut down on some of your research time by using the upTechie website which aggregates some of the seller offers and shows you the best one at a glance, but it doesn’t cover every place you might want to sell.
 Another good website to check for trade-in comparisons is Flipsy.